 However, while implementing the SDGs is prioritised in national policymaking, regional and local authorities had not been sufficiently involved in the process and thus were less aware of their role and potential contributions.
-Yet, to ensure an effective commitment to the SDGs and the 2030 Agenda’s vision of “leaving no one behind” a multi-level and multi-stakeholder approach is required that pays attention to both quality data and capable local actors and institutions for implementing, monitoring and reporting on the 2030 Agenda.
+However, to ensure an effective commitment to the SDGs and the 2030 Agenda’s vision of “leaving no one behind”, a multi-level and multi-stakeholder approach is required that pays attention to both quality data and capable local actors and institutions for implementing, monitoring and reporting on the 2030 Agenda.

-Thus, the goal in Ghana was to set up an adequate monitoring system at regional level to foster awareness and improve SDG localisation where data is primarily collected – in cities, municipalities and districts.
+Thus, the goal in Ghana was to set up an adequate monitoring system at the regional level to foster awareness and improve SDG localisation where data is primarily collected – in cities, municipalities and districts.
 To do so, the key task was to identify which data is already being collected and what kind of data is suitable for (local) SDG reporting.